• Skip to main content

 2. Lower Back Traction

-Lower back traction (also known as spinal decompression) can quickly relieve your back pain through increasing the space between the vertebrae.
+Lower back traction (also known as spinal decompression) can relieve your back pain by increasing the space between the vertebrae.

 Lower back traction basically pulls the top half of your body and the bottom half – away from each other.